Car TalkCar MaintenanceCar BatteryHow To Recondition A Car Battery In 5 Easy Steps

 Step 1.
 Reconditioning groundwork

-If your battery has heavy corrosion, either using 300-grain sandpaper or steel wool is a great choice.
+If your battery has heavy corrosion, using either 300-grain sandpaper or steel wool is a great choice.

 Note: Don’t forget to wear safety equipment like gloves and goggles.